cdchoy/uchicon-guidebook-app/README.md

 ```

 This will use Expo to build and host the app on your local machine.
 It should also bring up a QR code
-along with instructions on how to see the app either on your smartphone or in a simulator on your
+along with instructions on how to view the app either on your smartphone or in a simulator on your
 desktop machine.

 ## Deployment

 This section details bundling, distribution, and management of the application in production.
 Currently, we host the app on both the iOS App Store and the Google Play Store.
-I break down the
+Deployments specific to
-deployment specific to each platform below:
+each platform are broken down below:

 #### iOS